liufangbaishikele/Soybean_rhizosphere_microbiome/16S-first-RUN_sequence process.md

 #                                     Soybean rhizosphere microbiome-16S read analysis
                                                         First run data
-- The first run yields 5,312,110 reads, 71.6% with quality score higher than 30, and after demultiplex we got 4,541,875 reads.
+- The first run yields 5,312,110 reads.
+On average, 71.6% of the quality score is higher than 30.
+After further demultiplexing, we got 4,541,875 reads left.